SAP/cloud-sdk/CONTRIBUTING.md

 - Run `npm install`
 - Run `npm start`
-- The SAP Cloud SDK documentation portal should open in a new browser window
+- The SAP Cloud SDK for AI documentation portal should open in a new browser window

 ### How To Document